 New mobility products, services and systems

 Specific mobility products, services and systems will be needed to satisfy the user needs identified above.
 We compared these to current and planned mobility products, services and systems to identify any gaps.

 New professional practices to maximise innovation, meet needs and protect workers

 New business models to meet user needs can also impact labour relations.
 For instance, new firms such as Uber provide “taxi-like” services using web-based reservation schemes.
 These services are highly popular where they are introduced, but they have had a profound impact on the existing taxi industry.

-Once we have formulated a set of ideas regarding people’s shifting attitudes towards mobility, we will begin putting these ideas to the test.
+After formulating a set of ideas regarding people’s shifting attitudes towards mobility, we put these ideas to the test.